-GIRLS' AND BOYS' SOCCER -------- ----- -------------- --------
+GIRLS' AND BOYS' SOCCER --------------- ----- -------------- --------

 CATEGORIES OF COMPETITION Junior and Senior Boys and Open Girls play in the Spring.
 ELIGIBILITY Refer to Constitution (Page 20, Art.
 IX.)
 RULE BOOK The Rules of Soccer as they appear in the F.I.F.A.
 Handbook shall govern league play with the following exceptions: LENGTH OF GAMES - League - 80 min. - Play-offs - 80 min.
 There shall be two equal halves separated by a five (5) minute period between the first and second halves.
 Injury time may be added at the end of each half at the referee's discretion.
 SUBSTITUTION There will be unlimited substitutions, which can be made at the following times upon Referee's approval: Goals Scored Half-time Injury Yellow Card Throw-ins Goal Kicks NOTE: Opponents can substitute only if possessing team substitutes.
 PLAY-OFF TIES For Tied Games in the Play-Offs - As per FIFA rules as follows if the teams are tied at the end of regulation time, the following procedure shall be used.
 1. Two (2), ten (10) minute halves.
 No golden goal.
-2. If still tied each team will select 5 players from those on the field at the conclusion of the overtime .
+2. If still tied each team will select 5 players from those on the field at the conclusion of the overtime.
 These 5 players will take penalty kicks alternately, the team winning the toss kicks first.
 The winner will be the team scoring the most penalty kicks.
 3. If still tied, the remaining players shall take the penalty kicks, one from each team alternately, the winner being that team which is ahead after any pair of penalty kicks.

-GI IRLS' AND BOYS' SOCCER (cont .'d) /OFSAA track and not be responsibl However, teams and providing su d field and SDSSAA girls slo-pitch o le to consider conflict dates when c may still, upon mutual consent, a ufficient notice is provided, mak dates, the convener will developing the schedule. pproval of the convener compete for NOSSA prior to the pre-s season meeting.
-At least five tean • divisions describe ed above, the format in affect duri ing the 2011 season will Neutral site venu es are to be used for all playoff ma tches.
-The top six teams in each of the Premier and Second Divisions will advance to playoffs.
-6th will play 3rd and 5th will play 4th in the quarter finals with 1st and 2nd place teams receiving a bye to the semi final round.
-The winner of 6th vs 3rd will play 2nd and the winner of 5th vs 4th will play 1st in the semi finals with the winners advancing to the championship final in each of the two divisions. • -team playoff under the Quarter Finals 1 vs 8 2 vs 7 3 vs 6 4 vs 5 Semi finals Winner 8 th /1 st vs Winner 5 th /4 th Winner 7 th /2 nd vs Winner 6 th /3 rd Finals Winners of semi finals Other than grade /OFSAA track and not be responsibl However, teams and providing se accommodate th Two divisions - 1) Premier Divisio 2) Second Divisio Teams must conf prior to the pre-se divisions in order In the event that divisions describe be adopted (refe Neutral site venue The top six team to playoffs.
-6th venue Ist and 2nd place of 6th vs 3rd will semi finals with the the two divisions If an unbalanced, SDSSAA executive following structue Quarter Finals 1 vs 8 2 vs 7 3 vs 6 Premier Division - A/AA/AAA schools wishing to a 2) Second Division - all remaining schools Teams must confirm their division of choice at a date prior to the pre-season meeting.
-At least five team divisions in order for this format to be adopted.
-In the event that at least five (5) teams DO NOT com divisions described above, the format in affect durible adopted (refer to 2011 version of playing regulat Neutral site venues are to be used for all playoff ma The top six teams in each of the Premier and Secont to playoffs.
-6th will play 3rd and 5th will play 4th i 1st and 2nd place teams receiving a bye to the semi of 6th vs 3rd will play 2nd and the winner of 5th v semi finals with the winners advancing to the character two divisions.
-If an unbalanced, reduced schedule is required, the of SDSSAA executive to seek permission to host an 8 following structure: Quarter Finals Semi finals 1 vs 8 Winner 8th /1st vs Winner 5th/4th 2 vs 7 Winner 7th/2nd vs Winner 6th/3rd 3 vs 6
+G IRLS' AND BOYS' SOCCER (cont 'd) CONFLICT DATES /OFSAA track an not be responsib However, teams uation ceremonies, athletic banqu d field and SDSSAA girls slo-pitch o le to consider conflict dates when c may still, upon mutual consent, ap ufficient notice is provided, mak eir needs. dates, the convener will leveloping the schedule. oproval of the convener FORMAT 2) Second Divisio Teams must conf on - A/AA/AAA schools wishing to c n - all remaining schools firm their division of choice at a date chosen by the convener • • season meeting.
+At least five team for this format to be adopted. ns must commit to both divisions describe at least five (5) teams DO NOT com ed above, the format in affect duri r to 2011 version of playing regulat ng the 2011 season will HOME FIELD IN PLAYOFFS Neutral site venu ies are to be used for all playoff ma tches.
+PLAYOFFS The top six teams in each of the Premier and Second Divisions will advance to playoffs.
+6th will play 3rd and 5th will play 4th in the quarter finals with 1st and 2nd place teams receiving a bye to the semi-final round.
+The winner of 6th vs 3rd will play 2nd and the winner of 5th vs 4th will play 1st in the semi-finals with the winners advancing to the championship final in each of the two divisions. reduced schedule is required, the c e to seek permission to host an 8- re: Quarter-finals 1 vs 8 2 vs 7 3 vs 6 4 vs 5 Semi-finals Winner 8 th /1 st vs Winner 5 th /4 th Winner 7 th /2 nd vs Winner 6 th /3 rd Finals Winners of semi finals